Apocrathia/home-assistant-config/docs/README.md

 [![Coverage Status](https://coveralls.io/repos/github/Apocrathia/home-assistant-config/badge.svg?branch=master)](https://coveralls.io/github/Apocrathia/home-assistant-config?branch=master)

 ### Configuration File Status
 Each commit triggers a build check by TravisCI.
 If this is successful, my local HASS instance will automagically pull down the new configuration and restart itself.

 ![My Home Assistant Default View](images/default_view.png)

 ## Hardware
-I am running Home Assistant within Hass.io on a HassOS virtual machine which is running within VMware ESXi on an Intel NUC.
+I am running Home Assistant via HassOS within VMware ESXi.
 For the most part, I have attempted to abstract as much hardware from the equation as possible.
 However, I do have an [Aeotec Z-Stick](https://aeotec.com/z-wave-usb-stick/) passed through to the virtual machine for accessing the Z-Wave network.

 ## General Information
 This configuration controls a couple of significant features in my smart home.